-The commencement of your residential membership of the College is marked by the details provided in your membership contract and matriculation, which is signing the College Register or Matriculation Book.
-Residential membership is usually offered for the specified calendar year only and application for re-admission is made before the end of your contractual period.
-Applications will be considered in light of demonstrated commitment to the obligations and priorities of College life (as indicated in this Directory).
+The commencement of your residential membership of the College is subject to the details provided in your membership contract and matriculation, which is signing the College Register or Matriculation Book.
+Residential membership is usually offered for the specified academic calendar year only and application for re-admission is made before the end of your contractual period through the New College portal.
+Applications will be considered in light of demonstrated commitment to the obligations and priorities of College life (as indicated in this Handbook).